OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 Getting Started
 ***************

 Here, we first describe in :ref:`preparing_your_system` how you need to set up your computer so that everything plays well together.
-In :ref:`dialog`, you will find detailed explanations on what you may want to choose when configuring the templates for your needs.
+In :ref:`dialogue`, you will find detailed explanations on what you may want to choose when configuring the templates for your needs.
 Once you are done with that, you may want to check the :ref:`starting_new_project` or :ref:`porting_existing_project`.

 So, ...

 * If you want to first get an idea of whether this is the right thing for you, start by reading through the :ref:`introduction` and the :ref:`pyexample` or the :ref:`rexample`, whichever is most relevant for you.
 * If you are hooked already and want to try it out, continue right here with :ref:`preparing_your_system`.
-* If you have done this before, you can jump directly to :ref:`dialog`.
+* If you have done this before, you can jump directly to :ref:`dialogue`.

 .. _preparing_your_system: